paulsturgess/paulsturgess.github.io/source/_posts/2013-05-10-using-rubymotion-to-provision-an-app-onto-your-iphone.markdown

 `Keychain Access > Certificate Assistant > Request a certificate from a certificate authority`

-For the common name I went for `iOS development certificate`.
-But you can choose whatever you like.
+The 'common name' is the name for your private key.
+You can choose whatever you like.

 Just make sure you select to `save to disk`.